 - whether you support or object to the application;

 - whether you are speaking on your own behalf or also representing the views of others; and

 - whether or not you will allow the information you give to be passed to others who have an interest in the application, before the meeting starts.

 With the exception of your telephone number or any other information requested to be withheld under the Data Protection Act, the information you give will be available at the meeting and given to any members of the press and/or public who are there.

 If you do not wish to provide the required information, then officers can turn down your request.

 If you are speaking on behalf of others, (e.g. neighbours) you will need to prove this in writing before the meeting starts, otherwise such claims will be ignored.

 At each meeting, only one person can speak in favour of an application and one against an application.
 Each person has three minutes.

-At the actual meeting, you will be invited to join the members of the committee to address the chairman with your comments.
+You will be invited to join the members of the committee to address the chairman with your comments.
 You are not allowed to ask questions of the committee, but councillors may ask you questions.